home-assistant/home-assistant.io/source/_integrations/overkiz.markdown

 **Execution queue is full on gateway**

 The Overkiz API only supports 10 requests in its execution queue.
 If you try to command more devices at the same time, for example with a group, this will fail with `EXEC_QUEUE_FULL`.
-To work around this, you can create a scenario in the corresponding application, and call that scenario instead after sync it in the integration.
+To work around this, you can create a scenario in the corresponding application and call that scenario instead after syncing it in the integration.

 ### Internet connectivity required